vezel-dev/zig-sdk/doc/index.md

   there is limited [ZLS](https://github.com/zigtools/zls) support.

-Please note that the **Zig SDK** is *not* intended to be a full replacement for [Zig's build system](https://ziglearn.org/chapter-3).
+Please note that the **Zig SDK** is *not* intended to be a full replacement for the [Zig Build System](https://ziglang.org/learn/build-system).
 The goal of the **Zig SDK** is specifically to make it simple to integrate Zig, C, and C++ components into the .NET ecosystem.
 For that reason, the **Zig SDK** has no support for platforms that Zig supports but that .NET does not (yet) run on,